 - How big do you estimate their email list to be?

-Remember: Developing a relationship takes time… but you can start today.
+Remember: developing a relationship takes time, but you can start today.

-Step 3: Choosing Your Approach
+Step 3: Choose Your Approach

-- You can jointly promote each other’s products; OR
+- Jointly promote each other’s products

-- Create a product together; OR
+- Create a product together

 - Create a product bundle together